 Throughout your degree you will be thinking about the career choices that will enable you to thrive after graduation.
 We will help you develop the skills and experience you need to launch that career.

 Our innovative placement scheme gives you the chance to undertake an academic placement in commerce, industry or the arts.
 You can also take a placement module on languages and literature in heritage, in education, and in the media.

-In your second year, you can spend a term studying abroad at one of our partner institutions in Asia, Australia, Canada, Europe and USA.
+In your second year, you can spend a semester studying abroad at one of our partner institutions in Asia, Australia, Canada, Europe and USA.